← Back to Hohensalzburg Fortress Tickets

 How do I get to Hohensalzburg from Salzburg's old town?

 From within the old town, the funicular base station on Festungsgasse is a 3- to 5-minute walk from the Kapitelplatz, just behind Salzburg Cathedral.
 From the Mozart birthplace on Getreidegasse the walk is 8–10 minutes south through the old-town lanes.
 From Salzburg Hauptbahnhof, take bus 3 or 25 to the Mozartsteg or Rathaus stops and walk five minutes through the old town to the funicular; allow 20–25 minutes total from station to funicular base.
-Taxis from the Hauptbahnhof to the funicular base run roughly €10.
+Taxis from the Hauptbahnhof to the funicular base are metered and reasonably priced for such a short journey.
 Visitors who prefer to walk up rather than take the funicular can follow the marked path from Festungsgasse — a steady 15–20 minute uphill climb on a paved path, free of charge and a popular alternative for those who already hold a fortress-only ticket without funicular included.
 Salzburg Airport is a 25-minute taxi or 30-minute bus ride west of the old town.

 Is Hohensalzburg accessible for visitors with mobility needs?